JasonChiuCC/JCFirebase-PHP/README.md

 ## Installation

-For convin

-This library use Composer to install for convenience.
+For convin,this library use Composer to install for convenience.

 ```
 cd <your_project>